Illinois Fighting Illini football: Bob Blackman era (1971–1976)

-Coach Bob Blackman came to Illinois from Dartmouth, where he'd had a successful head coaching tenure spanning more than a decade, to turn the Illini football program around in 1971.
+Coach Bob Blackman came to Illinois from Dartmouth, where he had had a successful head coach tenure spanning more than a decade, to turn the Illini program around in 1971.
 Under Blackman, the Illini compiled a record of 29–36–1.
 In 1971, the Illini compiled a 5–6 record and finished in a three-way tie for third place in the Big Ten Conference.
 The team's offensive leaders were quarterback Mike Wells with 1,007 passing yards, running back John Wilson with 543 rushing yards, and wide receiver Garvin Roberson with 372 receiving yards.
 Punter/halfback Terry Masar was selected as the team's most valuable player.

-In 1972, the Illini compiled a 3–8 record and finished in a tie for sixth place in the Big Ten Conference.
+In 1972, the Illini compiled a 3–8 record and finished in a tie for 6th in the Big Ten Conference.
 The team's offensive leaders were quarterback Mike Wells with 837 passing yards, running back George Uremovich with 611 rushing yards, and wide receiver Garvin Roberson with 569 receiving yards.
-Center Larry McCarren and defensive end Larry Allen were selected as the team's most valuable players.
-In 1973, the Illini compiled a 5–6 record and finished in a four-way tie for fourth place in the Big Ten Conference.
+Center Larry McCarren and defensive end Larry Allen were the most valuable players.
+In 1973, the Illini compiled a 5–6 record and finished in a four-way tie for 4thin the Big Ten Conference.
 The team's offensive leaders were quarterback Jeff Hollenbach with 916 passing yards, running back George Uremovich with 519 rushing yards, and wide receiver Garvin Roberson with 416 receiving yards.
-Halfback Eddie Jenkins and defensive end Octavus Morgan were selected as the team's most valuable players.
+Halfback Eddie Jenkins and defensive end Octavus Morgan were the most valuable players.

-In 1974, the Illini compiled a 6–4–1 record and finished in fifth place in the Big Ten, their first winning season since 1965.
+In 1974, the Illini compiled a 6–4–1 record and finished 5th in the Big Ten, their first winning season since 1965.
 The team's offensive leaders were quarterback Jeff Hollenbach with 1,037 passing yards, running back Chubby Phillips with 772 rushing yards, and wide receiver Joe Smalzer with 525 receiving yards.
-Hollenbach and linebacker Tom Hicks were selected as the team's most valuable players.
-In 1975, the Illini compiled a 5–6 record and finished in a three-way tie for third place in the Big Ten Conference.
+Hollenbach and linebacker Tom Hicks were the most valuable players.
+In 1975, the Illini compiled a 5–6 record and finished in a three-way tie for 3rd in the Big Ten.
 The team's offensive leaders were quarterback Kurt Steger with 1,136 passing yards, running back Lonnie Perrin with 907 rushing yards, and wide receiver Frank Johnson with 349 receiving yards.
-Offensive tackle Stu Levenick and defensive back Bruce Beaman were selected as the team's most valuable players.
+Offensive tackle Stu Levenick and defensive back Bruce Beaman were the most valuable players.

-In 1976, the Illini compiled a 5–6 record and finished in a four-way tie for third place in the Big Ten Conference.
+In 1976, the Illini compiled a 5–6 record and finished in a four-way tie for 3rd in the Big Ten.
 The team's offensive leaders were quarterback Kurt Steger with 1,243 passing yards, running back James Coleman with 687 rushing yards, and wide receiver Eric Rouse with 326 receiving yards.
-Offensive tackle Jerry Finis and linebacker Scott Studwell were selected as the team's most valuable players.
+Offensive tackle Jerry Finis and linebacker Scott Studwell were the most valuable players.
 Blackman was fired following the 1976 season, the administration again unhappy with the team's consistent mediocrity.